Mo Bamba: Orlando Magic (2018–2023)

-Los Angeles Lakers (2023–present)
+Los Angeles Lakers (2023)

 On February 9, 2023, Bamba was traded to the Los Angeles Lakers in a four-team trade involving the Los Angeles Clippers and Denver Nuggets.
 On March 5, during a 113–105 win over the Golden State Warriors, he played two minutes before suffering a left ankle injury and leaving the game.
-Four days later, the Lakers announced that Bamba had been diagnosed with a high left ankle sprain and would be sidelined for at least four weeks, ending his regular season run.
+Four days later, the Lakers announced that Bamba had been diagnosed with a high left ankle sprain and would be sidelined for at least four weeks.
+He returned to action on 7 April, playing as a substitute in a game against the Phoenix Suns.